• Skip to primary navigation

 Withers:

 Wedge shaped, slightly above and blending smoothly into the shoulder blade.
-Muscular but not fat, should be slightly higher than hips.
+Muscular, should be slightly higher than hips.

 • Sharp or steep